Liquidation Modules

 Design Tips

-Pricing: prefer robust sources (medianized or bounded) and clear incentive factors.
+Pricing: prefer audited, manipulation-resistant sources (medianized or bounded) and clear incentive factors.

 Liveness: handle edge cases when liquidity is thin; fail gracefully with clear errors.